emrecanduran/MySQL-Relational-Database-for-Small-Fictitious-Business/README.md

     6- Generate a list of five business-related questions that a CEO of a fictitious company may be interested in knowing and then writing SQL queries using MySQL to answer those questions.
 At least three of the five queries should involve the use of joins and grouping

-    7- A description of a fictional business within one page, and an **entity-relationship diagram (ERD)** that depicts the database schema design.
+    7- A description of a fictional business within one page, and an Entity-Relationship Diagram (ERD) that depicts the database schema design.
 The ERD should
     include visible entity and attribute names